 Triple ascent of the south-west face of Sainte-Victoire

-A challenging, athletic route that sometimes borders on hiking and light climbing.
+A challenging and demanding route that sometimes straddles the line between hiking and light climbing.

-The route consists of a triple ascent of Sainte-Victoire via the three marked trails in the south-west of the massif: the Black, Green (Forcioli) and finally Yellow trails.
+The route involves a triple ascent of Sainte-Victoire via the three marked trails to the south-west of the massif: the Black, Green (Forcioli) and finally Yellow trails.

 Then continue along the ridges to the east, crossing the plateau’s characteristic sharp limestone pavement, to the Brèche du Clapier.